Kumneger0/cheztui/readme.md

 - `ctrl+c` or `q`: Quit the app (no direct chezmoi equivalent; used to exit the TUI).

 ## Major Dependencies

-Chez-TUI is built using the following major dependencies:

 - [chezmoi](https://www.chezmoi.io/): The core tool for managing dotfiles.
 - [Bubble Tea](https://github.com/charmbracelet/bubbletea): A powerful, fun, and flexible Go framework for building terminal applications.